Skip to main content

 “I never dreamed my land could look like this.
 I don’t have to travel to find work anymore and my son gets to eat fresh fruit and vegetables.
 He’s doing much better in school and I hope he’s able to go to university one day.”

-Seeing first-hand how CEPAD is working in rural communities and how God is changing hearts made me so much more passionate about this ministry and sharing how it is changing lives in Nicaragua.
+Seeing first-hand how this local organization is working in rural communities and how God is changing hearts made me so much more passionate about this ministry and sharing how it is changing lives in Nicaragua.

-I am beyond excited that God has opened up the opportunity for me to return to volunteer with CEPAD from February to June of 2020.
-After that, I am hoping to move to Nicaragua full-time to continue documenting CEPAD’s work and connecting foreigners to their ministry.
-It’s a big dream, and some may call me crazy, but like Rito I am trusting God for his provision.
+I am beyond excited that God has opened up the opportunity for me to return to volunteer from February to June of 2020.
+After that, I am hoping to move to Nicaragua full-time to continue this work and connect foreigners to their ministry.
+It’s a big dream, and some may call me crazy, but like Rito, I am trusting God for his provision.

 Support Cultivate volunteers like Nicole.